Norway's unique fishing villages

 Two other fiskevær close by are also very popular with tourists during the summer months.
 Visit the small village of Bud, close to Molde, and the island of Grip, which is just a ferry ride away from Kristiansund.

 Coastal villages in Southern Norway

 Further south, there are also plenty of other charming and buzzing coastal villages along the coast, all the way from Bergen to Lindesnes and Oslo.

-They possess a bit different kind of charm, thanks to a milder climate, with glittering sea, warm skerries and white wooden houses in narrow streets.
-Eat prawns in the sun, and try freshly grilled mackerel.
-Mmm!
+These villages offer a different kind of charm, thanks to a milder climate, with glittering seas, warm skerries in the summer and white wooden houses lining narrow streets.
+Enjoy prawns in the sun, and try freshly grilled mackerel.
+Delicious!

 Find your perfect coastal destination below: